argelino-dev/satim-php/README.md

 - [Nassim](https://github.com/n4ss1m) / [PiteurStudio](https://github.com/PiteurStudio)
 - [All Contributors](../../contributors)

-## Support Us
+## ⭐ Support Us

-If you find this package helpful and would like to support its development, please consider buying me a coffee.
+If you find this package helpful, please consider giving it a ⭐ on GitHub!

-Your support is greatly appreciated!
+Your support encourages us to keep improving the project.
+Thank you!

 ## License